altwaireb/laravel-world/README.md

 $bra->currency_symbol; // R$
 $bra->native; // Brasil
 ```
-also if you want to get country by code iso2 ro iso3 you can use.
-Also, if you want to get a country by either ISO2 or ISO3 code, you can use the following.
+And if you want to get a country by either ISO2 or ISO3 code, you can use the following.

 ```php
 use App\Models\Country;